BernhardPosselt/pf2e-kingmaker-tools/docs/structure-rules.md

 * **affectsDowntime**: optional, used to filter for structures that have downtime bonuses
 * **reducesUnrest**: optional, used to filter for structures that reduce unrest
 * **reducesRuin**: optional, used to filter for structures that reduce ruin
-* **upgradeFrom**: optional, includes a list of structure names that this structure can be upgraded from
+* **upgradeFrom**: optional, includes a list of structure ids that this structure can be upgraded from
 * **construction**:
     * **skills**:
         * **skill**: a skill in lower case